szczyglis-dev/py-gpt/README.md

 **Example**

 - **OpenAI:** Obtain your API key by registering on the OpenAI website: https://platform.openai.com and navigating to https://platform.openai.com/account/api-keys.
-- **Anthropic, Google, etc.:** Follow similar steps on their respective platforms.
+- **Anthropic, Google, xAPI, Perplexity, OpenRouter, etc.:** Follow similar steps on their respective platforms.

+For a local or other OpenAI-compatible model, you can configure credentials per model in ``Config -> Models -> Editor`` using ``API base`` and ``API key``.
+This avoids having to reuse the global OpenAI endpoint/API key for that model.

 **Note:** The ability to use models or services depends on your access level with the respective provider.
 If you wish to use custom API endpoints or local APIs that do not require API keys, simply enter any value into the API key field to bypass prompts about an empty key.

+**Adding a custom OpenAI-compatible provider**

+PyGPT includes built-in support for many popular model providers.
+If the provider you want to use is not available in the default provider list, you can add it manually under `Settings -> Custom providers`.
+The only requirement is that it exposes an OpenAI-compatible API.

-# Work modes
+# Modes

 ## Chat

-In **PyGPT**, this mode lets you chat with models such as `GPT-6 Astra`, `GPT-5.6`, `Claude`, `Gemini`, `Grok`, `Sonar (Perplexity)`, `DeepSeek`, and many others.
-PyGPT can use native SDKs from supported providers, including OpenAI, Google, Anthropic, and xAI, when enabled.
-It can also connect to providers and local services through OpenAI-compatible `ChatCompletions API` endpoints where supported.
+In **PyGPT**, this mode lets you chat with models such as `GPT-6 Astra`, `GPT-5.6`, `Claude`, `Gemini`, `Grok`, `Sonar (Perplexity)`, `DeepSeek`, and many others, including local models running through `Ollama`.

-**Tip:** This mode uses the provider SDK directly.
-If there's no native client built into the app, models like Sonar or local Ollama models such as Qwen 3.6 and Gemma 4 are supported in Chat mode via LlamaIndex or OpenAI-compatible API endpoints.
-The app automatically switches to these endpoints when using non-OpenAI models.
-You can enable or disable the use of the native API SDK (per provider) in `Settings -> API Keys`.
-If the native SDK is disabled, the OpenAI SDK will be used via the compatible ChatCompletions API endpoint.
-Local `Ollama` models and models from other configured providers are also supported.
+The Chat mode supports regular conversations as well as more advanced tasks, including calling tools, executing Python code, using external integrations through MCP, searching the web, uploading and analyzing attachments, working with images, and generating new images.
+Depending on the selected model and enabled tools, it can also perform multi-step tasks that combine several of these capabilities in a single conversation.

+PyGPT, in this and other modes, can use native SDKs provided by popular AI providers such as OpenAI, Google, Anthropic, and xAI.
+It also supports OpenAI-compatible `Chat Completions API` endpoints, custom providers, and providers available through LlamaIndex integrations.
+Both cloud-based and locally hosted models are supported, allowing PyGPT to work with a wide range of commercial, self-hosted, and local AI backends.

 Currently built-in native clients: